Hornbill-Docs/esp-config/esp-config/automation/human-task.md

 * [Using checklists](/esp-config/automation/human-task#using-checklists)

 ## Reference
-* **Language.** You can define a human task in a single language or in multiple languages.
-For an additional language, you create a copy of the human task in any other languages enabled on your instance.
+* **Language.** You can define a human task in a single language or multiple languages.
+For an additional language, you create a copy of the human task in any other language enabled on your instance.
 This allows users working in different languages to receive the human task either in the default language or in the language defined in their profile.
 * **Display.** The display name for the human task node in the Workflow Designer.
 This name does not appear on the human task.

 ### Task Settings